jimhester/lookup/README.md

 - [Winston Chang](https://github.com/wch) For running the [Git mirror of the R Source](https://github.com/wch/r-source).
 - [Gábor Csárdi](https://github.com/gaborcsardi) For the [gh](https://github.com/r-pkgs/gh) package, the [CRAN git mirror](https://github.com/cran) and inspiration and code for handling pagination and busy updating.
 - [Jenny Bryan](https://github.com/jennybc) For codifying the process of [accessing the R source](https://github.com/jennybc/access-r-source), which was my main inspiration and motivation for starting this package.
+- [Hadley Wickham](https://github.com/jennybc) For writing `pryr::show_c_source()` which provides a simplified version of looking up internal and primitive calls and additional prior functions to test for S3 method and generic membership.